This post is also available in:

 Level of Solution: Practical

-Prerequisites and/or limits: It is necessary to know where the milking machine’s different parts are located.
-One may need to seek assistance from his/her machine’s manufacturer or his/her “Milk” advisor during the first maintenance operations.
+Prerequisites and/or limits: requires knowing where the different parts are located on the machine.
+You may need to seek assistance from manufacturer or your “milking” advisor during the first maintenance operations.